VRR-Production/TidyTrainers/DesignNotes/UIDiscussion01.md

 # UI Discussion 01 (week 04) | 23 April 2018
 The following is a record of the UI & UX concepts discussed during our week 4 class session.
-For additional clarification, ask Dasha, Kailani, Patron, Stephen, or Thea.
+For additional clarification, reach out to Dasha, Kailani, Patron, Stephen, or Thea.

 ## Menus
 > Considerations for displaying useful information